top of page

 At Cotwall End, we follow the Jolly Phonics Programme.
 The children are taught the basic 42 sounds in Reception and from this, they learn to read using the Jolly decodable books, which are designed to be read in line with the children’s developing phonic knowledge.
 More sounds are taught and learnt, and then more trickier books are given to challenge the children further.

 We thought the best way to show you our new books and how reading is taught would be by demonstrating our reading journey.
+Please go to our 'Love for Reading' page to see how you can help.

 Independent studies find that after one year’s teaching, children taught with Jolly Phonics have an average reading age around 12 months ahead of their actual age.
 For spelling, the gain is usually slightly more.
 In addition, it is typical for all children to do well, whatever their social background and whether English is their first language or not, with boys doing just as well as girls.